-Tuition Payment Plans Can Help You Pay for Higher Education and Make Student Loans Unnecessary
+Tuition Payment Plans Can Help Pay for Higher Education and Make Student Loans Unnecessary

-Installment plans allow payments to be stretched out instead of paid in one lump sum, making the payment process predictable
+Installment plans allow tuition payments to be stretched out instead of paid in lump sums at the start of the term, making the payment process predictable

 Students getting ready to go college have a lot on their minds: finding classes, decorating dorm rooms, catching up with friends, and figuring out the best way to balance a job.
-With these concerns weighing on them, the thought of how to pay tuition is one thing that many students and their parents would prefer not to worry about.
-But there are options available to make it a bit easier.
+With these concerns weighing heavily on their shoulders, many students and their parents would prefer not to worry about how to pay for college tuition.
+But there are some options available to help make things a bit easier.

 enter tuition payment plans